adambraimbridge/native-ingester/runbooks/native-ingester_runbook.md

 ## Architecture

-Native ingester consumes messages containing native CMS content or native CMS metadata from ONE queue topic.
-According to the data source, native ingester sends the content or metadata to be written to a specific db collection.
+The Native Ingester consumes messages containing native CMS content from the "PreNativeCmsPublicationEvents" Kafka topic.
+According to the data source, it sends the content to be written to a specific DB collection.
 Optionally, it forwards consumed messages to a different queue.

 ## Contains Personal Data